dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DOTS server:
 : A DOTS-aware network element handling and responding to messages from a DOTS client.
 The DOTS server MAY enable mitigation on behalf of the DOTS client, if requested, by communicating the DOTS client's request to the mitigator and relaying any mitigator feedback to the client.
-A DOTS server MAY also be a mitigator.
+A DOTS server may also be a mitigator.

+DOTS relay:
+: A DOTS-aware network element positioned between a DOTS server and a DOTS client.
+A DOTS relay receives messages from a DOTS client and relays them to a DOTS server, and similarly passes messages from the DOTS server to the DOTS client.

+DOTS agents:
+: A collective term for DOTS clients, servers and relays.

 signal channel:
-: A bidirectional, mutually authenticated communication layer between DOTS client and DOTS server characterized by resilience even in conditions leading to severe packet loss, such as a volumetric DDoS attack causing network congestion.
+: A bidirectional, mutually authenticated communication layer between DOTS agents characterized by resilience even in conditions leading to severe packet loss, such as a volumetric DDoS attack causing network congestion.

+DOTS signal:
+: A concise authenticated status/control message transmitted between DOTS agents, used to indicate client's need for mitigation, as well as to convey the status of any requested mitigation.

 heartbeat:
-: A concise, authenticated status/control message transmitted between a DOTS client and DOTS server over the signal channel.
-The format and size are carefully restricted in order to contribute to the resilience of the signal channel.
+: A keep-alive message transmitted between DOTS agents over the signal channel, used to measure peer health.
+Heartbeat functionality is not required to be distinct from signal.

-client heartbeat:
+client signal:
-: A heartbeat sent from a DOTS client to a DOTS server over the signal channel, indicating the DOTS client's need for mitigation, as well as the scope of any requested mitigation, optionally including detected attack telemetry to supplement server-initiated mitigation.
+: A message sent from a DOTS client to a DOTS server over the signal channel, possibly traversing a DOTS relay, indicating the DOTS client's need for mitigation, as well as the scope of any requested mitigation, optionally including detected attack telemetry to supplement server-initiated mitigation.

-server heartbeat:
+server signal:
 : A message sent from a DOTS server to a DOTS client over the signal channel.
-  Note that a server heartbeat is not a response to client heartbeat, but a DOTS server-initiated status message sent to the DOTS client, containing information about the status of any requested mitigation.
+  Note that a server signal is not a response to client signal, but a DOTS server-initiated status message sent to the DOTS client, containing information about the status of any requested mitigation and its efficacy.

-DOTS relay:
-: A DOTS-aware network element positioned between a DOTS server and a DOTS client.
-A DOTS relay receives heartbeats from a DOTS client and relays them to a DOTS server, passing heartbeats from the DOTS server back to the DOTS client.

 data channel:
 : A secure communication layer between client and server used for infrequent